ShivamGaurUQ/Voice-Guided-Navigation-for-visually-impaired/README.md

 This android application runs on modern smart phones that are compatible with android Lollipop (API level 22) or lower.

-For more detailed information refer to Poster.pdf and Iverview.pdf
+For more detailed information refer to Poster.pdf and Overview.pdf